ahmedgamalyousef/HiveBox-Scalable-RESTFUL-API-For-Beekeepers/README.md

 # Step 3 : Running Your Application
     1. # python app.py
     2. Access Your Application :
-Open your web browser and go to http://127.0.0.1:5000/version to see the version endpoint.
+Open your web browser and go to http://127.0.0.1:5000/version to see the version endpoint .
 You can also access the temperature endpoint at http://127.0.0.1:5000/temperature.
 # Step 4 : Dockerizing the Application
     1. # docker build -t your-dockerhub-username/hivebox:latest .
     2. # docker run -p 5000:5000 your-dockerhub-username/hivebox:latest